dbc2201/gla-bcsc0006-2019/Practice/LinkedList/linkedList.md

 # Linked Lists

+## Disadvantages of using Arrays

+1. In an unsorted array, searching is slow.
+2. In a sorted array, inserting is slow.
+3. Deletion is slow in both sorted and unsorted arrays.
+4. The size of an array cannot be modified after it is created.

+___

 - A linked list is a data structure that provides us with the ability to add or remove items anywhere in the list in constant `O(1)` time.
 - A linked list is useful when we need to insert or remove elements at random locations.